-Legal name(s) shown on Form 1 or Form 1NPR Your social security number Date you retired Employer's name (also give payer's name, if other than employer) Yourself Spouse (1) YOURSELF (2) SPOUSE 1 Fill in the amount of your disability pay (see instructions)....
+Legal name(s) shown on Form 1 or Form 1NPR Your social security number Date you retired Employer's name (also give payer's name, if other than employer) Yourself Spouse (1) YOURSELF (2) SPOUSE 1 Fill in the amount of your disability pay (see instructions)......
 2 Excludable disability pay (see instructions): (a) Multiply \$100 by the number of weeks for which your disability payments were at least \$100.
-Fill in the total 2a (b) If you received disability payments of less than \$100 for any week, fill in the total amount you received for all such weeks 2b (c) If you received disability payments for less than a week, fill in the smaller amount of either the amount you received or the highest 3 Add amounts on line 2d, columns (1) and (2).
-Fill in the total on line 3 3 4 5 Limit on exclusion (see instructions): (a) Fill in adjusted gross income from federal Form 1040 or 1040-SR 5a (b) Amount used to figure any exclusion decrease (c) Subtract line 5b from line 5a.
+Fill in the total 2a (b) If you received disability payments of less than \$100 for any week, fill in the total amount you received for all such weeks 2b (c) If you received disability payments for less than a week, fill in the smaller amount of either the amount you received or the highest exclusion allowable for the period (see instructions) 3 Add amounts on line 2d, columns (1) and (2).
+Fill in the total on line 3 3 4 5 Limit on exclusion (see instructions): (a) Fill in adjusted gross income from federal Form 1040 or 1040-SR 5a (b) Amount used to figure any exclusion decrease 5b (c) Subtract line 5b from line 5a.
 If line 5b is more than line 5a, fill in -0-.....
 5c 6 Subtract line 5c from line 4 and fill in on line 6.
 If line 5c is more than line 4, fill in -0-.
 Full-year residents - This is your disability income exclusion.
-Fill in this amount on line 11 of Form 1.
-If filing Form 1NPR, see the instructions for line 1 or line 9 of Form 1NPR.
-6 7 Part-year residents - Divide line 6 by the number of weeks you received disability payments . .
-7 8 Part-year residents - Multiply line 7 by the number of weeks you were a Wisconsin resident and received disability payments.
+Fill in this amount on line 22 of Schedule 6 7 7 Part-year residents - Divide line 6 by the number of weeks you received disability payments 8 Part-year residents - Multiply line 7 by the number of weeks you were a Wisconsin resident and received disability payments.
 This is your disability income exclusion.
-Fill in here and see the 8 9 If you filed a physician's statement for this disability in an earlier year, check this box.
+Fill in here and on line 56 of 8 9 If you filed a physician's statement for this disability in an earlier year, check this box.
 You do not have to file another statement.
 If you have not, you must file a physician's statement (see instructions).
 Physician's Statement of Permanent and Total Disability Please complete and return to the person named below.
 Name of disabled person I certify that the person named above was (check only one box - please see instructions below) Permanently and totally disabled on January 1, 1976, or January 1, 1977.
-Permanently and totally disabled on the date he or she retired.
+Permanently and totally disabled on the date they retired.
 Date retired Physician's name Physician's signature Date